da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 Set up a basic iRODS > 3.2 installation with one default resource of type cache, pointing to "somewhere" (as described in the getting started document).
 Make sure the installation is installed as ICAT-Enabled.

-### Creating the resources

-iRODS Servers (as well in federated or in resource server mode) two types of resources:
+iRODS Servers (as well in federated or in resource server mode) know two types of resources:

 1. "Cache" type resource having a small latency and being fast, for objects that have to be accessed frequently.
 1. "Archive" type resource having longer latency, generally targeted at permanent storage and less frequent access.